Judy Garland: 1928–1935: The Gumm/Garland Sisters

 Several stories persist regarding the origin of their use of the name Garland.
 One is that it was originated by Jessel after Carole Lombard's character Lily Garland in the film Twentieth Century (1934), which was then playing at the Oriental in Chicago; another is that the girls chose the surname after drama critic Robert Garland.
-Garland's daughter Lorna Luft stated that her mother selected the name when Jessel announced that the trio "looked prettier than a garland of flowers."
-In a TV special filmed in Hollywood at the Pantages Theatre premiere of A Star Is Born on September 29, 1954, Jessel stated:
+Garland's daughter Lorna Luft stated that her mother selected the name when Jessel announced that the trio "looked prettier than a garland of flowers".
+On a TV special filmed in Hollywood at the Pantages Theatre premiere of A Star Is Born on September 29, 1954, Jessel stated:

 I think that I ought to tell the folks that it was I who named Judy Garland, "Judy Garland."
 Not that it would have made any difference – you couldn't have hid[den] that great talent if you'd called her "Tel Aviv Windsor Shell", you know, but her name when I first met her was Frances Gumm and it wasn't the kind of a name that so sensitive a great actress like that should have; ... and so we called her Judy Garland and I think she's a combination of Helen Hayes and Al Jolson and maybe Jenny Lind and Sarah Bernhardt.

 A later explanation surfaced when Jessel was a guest on Garland's television show in 1963.
 He said that he had sent actress Judith Anderson a telegram containing the word "garland" and it stuck in his mind.
-However, Garland asked Jessel just moments later if this story was true and he blithely replied, "No."

-By late 1934, the Gumm Sisters had changed their name to the Garland Sisters.
+By late 1934 the Gumm Sisters had changed their name to the Garland Sisters.
 Soon afterward, Frances changed her name to "Judy," inspired by a popular Hoagy Carmichael song.
-The group broke up by August 1935, when Mary Jane "Suzanne" Garland flew to Reno, Nevada and married musician Lee Kahn, a member of the Jimmy Davis orchestra playing at Cal-Neva Lodge, Lake Tahoe.
+The group broke up by August 1935, when Mary Jane "Suzanne" Garland flew to Reno, Nevada, and married musician Lee Kahn, a member of the Jimmy Davis orchestra playing at Cal-Neva Lodge, Lake Tahoe.